 • When you think about a fly fishing trip, who do you spend more time with than your guide, often 8 – 10 hours per day?
 You will be hard pressed to find guides with more experience bringing clients back to the river for an adventure, year in and year out.

-• Brock and Jenny have been hosting guests on the Bighorn since 1991 and they know what it takes to turn a good trip into a great one.
+• King Fisher Lodge has been hosting guests on the Bighorn since 1991 and they know what it takes to turn a good trip into a great one.
 It shows in the high return rate of guests’ year in and year out.
 Not only will you get great guides and fishing, you can look forward to the best lunches on the river, tasty appetizers and mouthwatering dinners inspired by fresh and quality ingredients.
-Jenny’s years of experience cooking in this exact setting shows and you will not be disappointed by the service and dining provided at Kingfisher lodge.
-The Boedecker pride themselves on exceeding your expectations both on the river and your experience when you return to the lodge after a long day.
+You will not be disappointed by the service and dining provided at Kingfisher lodge.
+The Lang’s pride themselves on exceeding your expectations both on the river and your experience when you return to the lodge after a long day.